Praqma/Praqmatic-Automated-Changelog/README.md

 The general program can be described this way

-1. The Vcs module obtains a list of commits, given user supplied repository and start/finish.
+1. The Vcs module obtains a list of commits object from [Rugged](https://github.com/libgit2/rugged), given user supplied repository and start/finish.
-2. The Vcs turns raw commits into PACCommit model objects and returns an array of these in the `PACCommitCollection`
+2. The Vcs turns the [Rugged](https://github.com/libgit2/rugged) commits into PACCommit model objects and returns an array of these in the `PACCommitCollection`.
+The commit collection functions just like a regular list in Ruby, you can add stuff to it with the `add` method etc. Refer to the source code for information.
 3. The Core module then produces a bare bones `PACTaskCollection` with tasks, the tasks only has the id property.
 4. After the bare `PACTaskCollection` has been generated, each task system applies it's decorator(s) to the task adding additonal data.
 5. The `PACTaskCollection` is then passed to the Liquid template engine and the outputs are produced

+Since [Liquid](https://shopify.github.io/liquid/) has a very strict object model, and no ruby code is allowed inside templates (you can use simple filters and chain theme together with th | (pipe), we need to transform the data in `PACTaskCollection` so that Liquid understands it.
+For example, symbols as has keys are not allowed in the template.

+You are also required to bind Model objects to Liquid locals to be used in templates see the `Notes on Liquid` section.

 ### Object model

 The principal model in PAC consists of the following ruby `Modules`
 * Core
 * Vcs